pth11/pth11/README.md

-# Data Analyst
-*A fresher Data Analyst who loves to play with code and figures to create amazing stories*
+*I love to play with code and figures to create amazing stories*

 [in/pth11](https://www.linkedin.com/in/pth11/) - thuhuongphan11@gmail.com